chuangjonathan123/my-website/README.md

-Website coded on VS Code for InvestEd, a club at Arcadia High School Newest changes were actually coded last month, but I just comitted it from VS while checking for updates.
-Have a good day!
+Worked on frontend and asistsed with backend with other club officers.
-Jonathan Chuang
+Latest update was last week but only comitted today 11/23 Jonathan Chuang